Nailsjames/Senior-Project/README.md

 Next you would need to make migrations to django database

-Next you would need to download and install pillow and celery with python
+Next you would need to download and install pillow and celery with python</h4>

 Next copy all files and folders from here to your apps and runserver